blurrycontour/zuul-gerrit/README.rst

 Zuul
 ====

-Zuul is a project gating system.
+Zuul is an awesome project gating system.

 The latest documentation for Zuul v3 is published at: https://zuul-ci.org/docs/zuul/